AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/cloud-readiness-analyzer/using-cloud-readiness-analyzer.md

 * **System Overview**: Information about the AEM system on which the CRA was run.
 * **Finding Categories**: Multiple sections that each address one or more findings of the same category.
 Each section includes the following: Category name, sub-types, finding count and importance, summary, link to category documentation, and individual finding information.

 An importance level is assigned to each finding to indicate a rough priority for action.
+To learn more about each Finding Category, refer to [Pattern Detector Categories](https://docs.adobe.com/content/help/en/experience-manager-pattern-detection/table-of-contents/aso.html)

 Follow the table below to understand the importance levels: